Team

 As a feminist film historian, I work with archival documents and oral histories to recover women’s work in film production and interrogate its absence in the historical record.
 I’m particularly interested in women’s work in what are commonly referred to as ‘below-the-line’ roles (make-up artists, costume and wardrobe staff, production assistants, foley artists etc), which have often lacked recognition by the industry and academic scholar ship, and the questions that raises about gender, labour, skill and value.
 As part of a recent AHRC-funded project on ‘Women & Work’, I collaborated with industry partners, handled large-scale complex datasets, created digital resources, and led public engagement events.
 An impact case study based on this research was submitted for REF2021.
 My forthcoming monograph – of which I’m extraordinarily proud – is entitled Movie Workers: the Women Who Made British Cinema and will be published by the University of Illinois Press in June 2021.
 I’m interested in the historical making cultures around costume for film, how costumes were performed by actors and filmed by the camera, and the relationship between film audiences and film costume.

+Sophia Brown / Velvet Jones based in London and is a Wedding dress designer, Costumier, Wig stylist, Burlesque Artiste, Resin Artist and Model.
 I’m delighted to be part of the steering group for this important project, having spent my life performing my own version of ‘fabulous femininity’.